 - Drainfield: Also known as a leach field, where liquid effluent is dispersed and further treated by soil microorganisms.

-- Advanced Treatment Units: These can include aerobic treatment units, sand filters, or constructed wetlands, which provide additional treatment to the effluent before it reaches the drainfield.
+- Advanced Treatment Units: These may include aerobic treatment units, sand filters, or constructed wetlands, which provide additional treatment before the effluent reaches the drainfield.

-- Pumps and Controls: Used to manage the flow of effluent and ensure it is evenly distributed across the drainfield.
+- Pumps and Controls: Used to manage the flow of effluent and ensure even distribution across the drainfield.

 Benefits of Engineered Septic Systems